-An understanding of materials science is essential for power plant personnel to understand why a material was selected for certain applications within their facility.
-Almost all processes that take place in the nuclear facilities involve the use of specialized metals.
-A basic understanding of material science is necessary for nuclear facility operators, maintenance personnel, and the technical staff to safely operate and maintain the facility and facility support systems.
-Our goal here will be to briefly describe basic materials considerations of nuclear reactors.
+An understanding of materials science is essential for power plant personnel to understand why material was selected for certain applications within their facility.
+Almost all processes that take place in nuclear facilities involve the use of specialized metals.
+A basic understanding of material science is necessary for nuclear facility operators, maintenance personnel, and the technical staff to operate and maintain the facility and facility support systems safely.
+Our goal here will be to briefly describe the basic materials considerations of nuclear reactors.
 The knowledge of thermophysical and nuclear properties of materials is essential for designing nuclear power plants.

 Materials for Nuclear Reactors

-Pressurized water reactors use a reactor pressure vessel (RPV) to contain the nuclear fuel, moderator, control rods and coolant.
+Pressurized water reactors use a reactor pressure vessel (RPV) to contain the nuclear fuel, moderator, control rods, and coolant.
 They are cooled and moderated by high-pressure liquid water (e.g., 16MPa).
-At this pressure water boils at approximately 350°C (662°F).
-Inlet temperature of the water is about 290°C (554°F).
+At this pressure, water boils at approximately 350°C (662°F).
+The inlet temperature of the water is about 290°C (554°F).
 The water (coolant) is heated in the reactor core to approximately 325°C (617°F) as the water flows through the core.
-As it can be seen, the reactor has approximately 25°C subcooled coolant (distance from the saturation).
+As it can be seen, the reactor has approximately 25°C subcooled coolants (distance from the saturation).

-Low-carbon steel, also known as mild steel is now the most common form of steel because its price is relatively low while it provides material properties that are acceptable for many applications.
+Low-carbon steel, also known as mild steel, is now the most common form of steel because its price is relatively low while it provides material properties that are acceptable for many applications.
 Low-carbon steel contains approximately 0.05–0.25% carbon making it malleable and ductile.
-Mild steel has a relatively low tensile strength, but it has high toughness and it is easy to form.
-Special requirements for materials of reactor vessel include low activation capability (especially due to Co-60 formation).
+Mild steel has a relatively low tensile strength, but it has high toughness, and it is easy to form.
+Special requirements for materials of reactor vessels include low activation capability (especially due to Co-60 formation).
 Examples of high-quality low-alloy carbon steels:

 - SA-508 Gr.3 Cl.2 (low-alloy ferritic steel)